l7mp/stunner/README.md

 $ dig +short @127.0.0.1 -p 5000 stunner.default.svc.cluster.local
 ```

 If all goes well, this should hang until `dig` times out.
-The reason is that the default
+Recall, the default installation scripts
-installation scripts block *all* communication from STUNner to the rest of the workload.
-This is to
+block *all* communication from STUNner to the rest of the workload, and the default-deny ACL needs
-minimize the exposure of your sensitive internal services to the external world.
+to be explicitly opened up for STUNner to be able to reach a specific service.
+To demonstrate the

-Do demonstrate the risk of an improperly configured STUNner gateway, we temporarily open up the
+risk of an improperly configured STUNner gateway, we temporarily allow STUNner to access the Kube
-Kubernetes ACLs to allow access from STUNner to the Kube DNS service and repeat the previous test.
+DNS service.

 ```console
 $ kubectl apply -f - <<EOF